10.4 Error Message Reference

 Cause

-The device's region of purchase does not match the region of attempted use, or the app's regional version does not match the device's region.
+The device's region of purchase does not match the region of attempted use, or the app's regional version does not match the device.
 XGRIDS enforces region-specific activation.

 Resolution

-- Escalate If the device was purchased in mainland China and is being used internationally (or vice versa), the region lock requires resolution by the XGRIDS regional sales manager.
-Contact XGRIDS to initiate this process.
-Do not attempt further activation steps until the restriction is lifted.
+- Escalate If the device was purchased in mainland China and is being used internationally, or the reverse, the restriction requires resolution through the XGRIDS regional sales manager.
+Contact us to start that process and do not attempt further activation steps until it is lifted.

-- If the device region matches its location, confirm you are using the correct regional version of the app.
-A mainland China device paired with the international app version constitutes a mismatch.
+- If the device region matches its location, confirm you are running the correct regional version of the app.
+A mainland China device paired with the international build is a mismatch.

-- After the sales manager resolves the restriction, download the correct regional app, log in with the original activation account, and reconnect.
+- After the restriction is resolved, install the correct regional app, sign in with the original activation account, and reconnect.

 - If a VPN is active on the phone, disable it and retry.
-The app detects the apparent location mismatch and blocks activation.
+The app reads the apparent location mismatch and blocks activation.

 LIO drift warning (active scan)